magomimmo/modern-cljs/doc/tutorial-08.md

 managing the manipulation of DOM elements, one of the most important feature of any good JS library and/or framework.

-To reach this goal, we're going to use the shopping calculator example again, adding both a `mouseover` and a `mouseout` event handler to its `Calculate` button.
+To reach this goal, we're going to use again the shopping calculator example by adding both a `mouseover` and a `mouseout` event handler to its `Calculate` button.

 The `mouseover` handler reacts by adding "Click to calculate" to the form itself.
 The `mouseout` handler reacts by deleting that text.